 Civil Engineering (B.S.C.E.)

-- Develop leadership skills necessary to assume progressively more responsible roles in their professions;
+- Developed leadership skills necessary to assume progressively more responsible roles in their profession;

-- Develop effective communication skills necessary to interact in a diverse professional environment; and
+- Exhibited effective communication skills necessary to interact in a diverse professional environment; and

 The curriculum builds a sound foundation in basic sciences and mathematics, followed by courses in engineering science and design that provide a solid base for lifelong professional learning.
 Engineering courses and laboratories provide an opportunity for students to experience those principles and standard practices that they will encounter in their careers.
 The curriculum is oriented to develop a student's ability to think logically and to apply the knowledge gained to the design and synthesis of complex civil engineering projects.
 The program provides an integration of design experience from the freshman year to the senior year, culminating in a capstone design course.
 The senior capstone course provides a comprehensive design experience that encompasses ethical, social, economic and safety issues.
 Engineering design, team problem solving, and communication skills are emphasized throughout the curriculum.
 Students pursue areas of interest by selecting appropriate technical electives in the areas of construction engineering and management, engineering materials, environmental engineering, geotechnical engineering, pavements, structural engineering, transportation engineering, and water resources engineering.
 Graduates of the program are prepared to become registered professional engineers.
 Students are required to take the Fundamentals of Engineering (FE) Exam as part of their graduation requirements.
 The FE Exam constitutes one of the first steps in becoming a licensed engineer.
 A certificate program is available for those who wish to become specialized in the area of construction management.
 Also, another optional program is available for those who want to become registered land surveyors.